pfitchen0/pf32i/README.md

 The `pf32i.v` chip currently has one section of RAM at 0x80000000 as defined in `link.ld`.
 0x80000000 was chosen because this is what the `riscv-tests` default to using.

-`pf32i.v` also has a memory-mapped GPIO pin at 0x40000000.
-Writing 1 to that address sets the GPIO pin, and writing 0 to that address clears the GPIO pin.
+`pf32i.v` also has 8 memory-mapped GPIO *output* pins at 0x40000000.
+These pins can be set/cleared by writing to the first byte at 0x40000000, where each bit in that byte corresponds to a GPIO pin.

+Since `pf32i.v` has one unified memory, the startup code does not need to copy data from Flash to RAM.